Calciopoli: Reactions

 During the sports trial in July 2006, some political forces, such as Forza Italia and Popolari UDEUR, tried to promote the idea of an amnesty, as it was done after the 1980 Totonero scandal for the 1982 FIFA World Cup, in the event of the victory of Italy national football team at the 2006 FIFA World Cup, which ended up occurring.
 Giovanna Melandri, then-Minister of Youth Policies and Sport from the Democrats of the Left, firmly rejected the amnesty hypothesis, calling it "an idiocy".

 Francesco Cossiga, former President of Italy and Prime Minister of Italy, criticized the scandal's effect on individuals, such as then-Juventus player Gianluca Pessotto attempting suicide, and compared it to the Mani pulite scandal's aftermath.
 Cossiga also expressed strong words and criticism for the FIGC's Federal Court of Appeal.
 Silvio Berlusconi, former Prime Minister of Italy and then-Milan owner and president, rejected an amnesty but added: "Any sanctions must not hit the players, many of whom, among other things, have just shown on the pitch that they are the best in the world, and don't deserve to go to [Serie] B or [Serie] C. And then the fans, who have no responsibility."
 About the trial, Berlusconi stated: "This is a trial without the indispensable characteristics of certainty, which any trial should have, for at least three reasons.
 First: not all the telephone calls from the judges were heard.
 Second: not all the witnesses were heard.
 Third: the reality of the pitch has highlighted situations different from those that should have occurred.
 They all seem to me sufficient reasons to affirm that there is no guarantee of reaching conclusions based on the facts, by the judges."
 About relegations, of which all involved clubs at that time were sanctioned for, Berlusconi said: "I'm against every club's relegations and I don't speak as the president of Milan.
 I'm against it because relegating a club like Juventus would also damage the interests of third parties.
 In fact, how many clubs without any fault of their own would be forced to give up the proceeds of a match against Juventus?
 And then we must also think about the damage that is created to sponsors and television companies that had already signed onerous contracts."
 With only Juventus relegated, the 2006–07 Serie B championship had better TV ratings than the 2006–07 Serie A championship.
-Juventus' matches were the most watched, the stadiums had better revenues, and were sold-out whenever Juventus played; Serie A returned to be competitive only when Juventus came back to Serie A for the 2007–08 Serie A championship.
+Juventus' matches were the most watched, the stadiums had better revenues, and were sold-out whenever Juventus played.